Frequently Asked Questions

 General Questions

 This is one of our most frequently asked questions, and totally understandable!
-In a therapy setting, we like to differentiate between "bad trips" and "challenging trips".
+In a therapy setting, we like to differentiate between "bad trips" and "challenging experiences".
 It's our belief that "bad trips" can be avoided, with attention to set and setting and through trusting relationships with your therapist.
-For some people, the Ketamine therapy experience can still be challenging.... but, it's often the challenging experiences that are most rewarding.
+Set and setting refers to the mindset of the individual and the environment the experience takes place in.
+These are absolutely the most important things we can control or influence.
+Neglecting to address these factors can turn a challenging experience into a “bad trip” with negative outcomes.
+This is why we focus our intention on helping you prepare your mindset and co-curating an optimal environment for your experience.
+For some people, the ketamine therapy experience can still be challenging.... but it's often the challenging experiences that are most rewarding as they allow us to address the difficult or uncomfortable aspects of our lives.
 For many people, psychedelics in therapy can help them to confront and deal with things that they've struggled to address in the past.
-This is similar to "regular" therapy, in that it too can also be challenging at times!
+This is similar to traditional therapy in that it too can be challenging at times!

-When used recreationally, without proper attention to set and setting, psychedelic experiences may be scary or unsafe- because you're senses and perceptions are so heightened and "different" with psychedelics, "normal" environments can be very overwhelming (ie. at a party, in a public space, with someone you don't know well or have had conflict with, in a space with bad lighting, outside noises, or anything that is unclean or disorganized, etc.).In our clinic, we design the setting to help facilitate a "letting go", which is very difficult to do in settings where you do not feel safe enough.
-We can also provide additional preparation sessions for anyone that has fears about it- this allows you to develop your confidence and form a trusting bond with your therapist.It's normal to have worries about this experience, and we welcome you to reach out to us and discuss any concerns that you may have.
+When used recreationally, without proper attention to set and setting, psychedelic experiences may be scary or unsafe - because your senses and perceptions are amplified in a psychedelic headspace.
+Because of this, "normal" environments can be experienced as very overwhelming (ie. at a party, in a public space, with someone you don't know well or have had conflict with, in a space with bad lighting, outside noises, or any space that is unclean or disorganized, etc.).
+In our clinic, we design our space to be a container of safety, to support an experience where you can “let go” and “lean into” the experience that the medicine brings you.
+We can provide additional preparation sessions for anyone that has fears about what they may encounter - this allows you to develop your confidence and form a trusting bond with your therapist.
+It's normal to feel nervous about this experience, and those feelings can help to approach these experiences with respect and care.
+We welcome you to reach out to us and discuss any concerns that you may have.

 Traditional therapy is generally described as a conversation between therapist and client, and happens while you're in an "ordinary" state of waking consciousness.
 During KAP treatment, you may experience drastic changes in consciousness, and sense of being, while having a therapeutic experience in the presence of your therapist.
 Both the pharmacological impact and the subjective experience of a non-ordinary state of consciousness can allow for rapid positive changes in mental state and perception.
-These effects, combined with the support and knowledge of a trained psychotherapist, work to maximize the healing potential that Ketamine allows.
+These effects, combined with the support and knowledge of a trained psychotherapist, work to maximize the healing potential that ketamine allows.

 Treatment Plan + Care

-Visit our Aftercare guide to learn more.
+Visit our aftercare guide to learn more.
 If you have specific questions or concerns, please feel free to contact your provider at any time.

-The importance of music to INTERO and personal experiences cannot be overstated.
-Music as a form of expression is critical to Psychedelic Therapy.
+The importance of music to Intero and personal experiences cannot be overstated.
+Music as a form of expression is critical to psychedelic therapy.
 Music allows nonverbal ways of communication and evokes emotional responses that words often are not able to.
 The playlist is curated to help clients move through challenging life experiences, memories, or trauma in ways that traditional psychotherapy is not capable.
 Music is meant to allow the clients that ability for further introspective thought and insight into issues they are wanting to work on.

 Music is an immensely important part of the experience and provides a framework for how the experience unfolds.
 Music is a vehicle to assist in the experience of medicine-psychotherapies.
 Often times music is equated to the ship that one rides on, through the oceanic experience provided by the medicine.
 Medicine-psychotherapies often have a degree of being ineffable; music assists in the narration of that experience that words cannot.

-Visit our INTERO Guides to Ketamine Assisted Psychotherapy to learn how to prepare for each phase of treatment.
+Visit our Intero guides to ketamine-assisted psychotherapy to learn how to prepare for each phase of treatment.
 If you have any additional questions, please feel free to reach out to your therapist at any time.

 This varies from person to person, and involves a collaborative conversation with you, your therapist and medical provider.
 However, there is a general rhythm to the process as follows: